 To all those who may be concerned, yadda yadda yadda, grandpa I screwed up, you know how, blah blah blah, tell my family what you want, blah blah blah.

 Rubbing his head in confusion Rainer could only show a stunned look to the scenery around him.
 He was supposed to have just put his hand through a wall.
-And not even a wall but a large piece of cardboard just in case the spell didn’t work entirely.
+And not even a real wall.
+Just a large piece of carboard.

 Now all that surrounded him was darkness with but a bit of light peeking in.
 Futilely brushing away his black hair from his eyes didn’t accomplish much of an improvement in his vision.